SafeSearchLock requires ZERO configuration; simply download,

 However we have put

-together some useful information below covering SafeSearchLock's
+together some simple 'how to' guides covering SafeSearchLock's

 available options and a few useful tips